Job Management

 ---|---|

-Use Scheduling Criteria |
+Ignore Scheduling Criteria |

-Determines whether the job runs according to the scheduling criteria. |
+Determines whether the job runs now, and not according the scheduling criteria. |

-Run as independent flow |
+Run as Independent Flow |

-Determines whether the job flow in the folder executes independently from other instances of the same flow using the same events.
-This is achieved by adding a unique suffix to the events used in each flow instance.
-Run as independent flow is supported in SMART folders and sub-folders. |
+Determines whether the job workflow executes independently from other instances of the same workflow and events.
+A unique suffix is added to every job event Run as independent flow is supported in SMART folders and sub-folders. |

-Hold - Put the folder/job on hold |
+Hold - Put the Folder/Job on Hold |

 Date Selection |

-Select Wait for selected run date to run for time zone jobs to execute before their scheduled run date. |
+Select Wait for Selected Run Date to Run to cause jobs in different time zones to execute before their scheduled run date. |

 Place in Folder |